TheMaccabees/ctf-writeups/GoogleCTF2022/SegfaultLabyrinth/README.md

 ## Hard mode

-The above solution was pretty easy & trivial, so we though maybe we could make it more interesting.
+The above solution was pretty easy & trivial, so we thought maybe we could make it more interesting (notice: this is just a thought experiment; the actual challenge didn't go this far to add more constraints and limitations).

-Let's add another "hard mode" constraint: the first instruction of our shellcode must be `xor rdi, rdi`.
+So, let's add another "hard mode" constraint: the first instruction of our shellcode must be `xor rdi, rdi`.
 This practically means that we don't get any arguments, and so we don't know in advance the base of the labyrinth.

 What do we do now?